A 360 degree view on Thai small-caps

 3.4.
 Consumer brands

-There was also a great number of consumer brands featured in the book.
-Several of them have had decent success in the region.
-Some argue that young Thais tend to be up-to-date with the latest trends in fashion, cosmetics and so on.
-That could be an explanatory factor behind these companiesโ success.
+The book also featured a great number of consumer brands.
+Several of them have had decent success not just in Thailand, but also overseas.
+Thais tend to be up-to-date with the latest trends in fashion, cosmetics and that could explain the success of some of these companies.

 Body Glove Thailand (now called BGT Corporation), which sells California-style fashion wear.